artkeller/ESP32C3LEDManager/README.md

 For `I2C` peripherals, please choose other available GPIO pins on the board.
 Default `I2C` pins for ESP32-C3 in Arduino IDE are  GPIO8 (SDA) and GPIO9 (SCL), but other pins like GPIO4 (SDA) and GPIO5 (SCL) are also common on ESP32-C3 boards.
 The ESP32's GPIO matrix allows you to define `I2C` pins in your code using Wire.begin(SDA_PIN, SCL_PIN);.

+### Criticism of the board design
+The extremely compact design is undoubtedly an attractive solution for many applications.
+However, there is no apparent reason why the two LEDs were placed on GPIOs that are also required for other functions.
+Assigning them to unused GPIOs would have ruled out potential conflicts of use from the outset—other board designs show that this is possible.

 ---

 ## Installation